Welcome to The Redleaf Practice

 Effects of diuretic abuse:

-• Abuse of diuretics may lead to a serious condition called hypokalemia where the body loses too much potassium.
+• May lead to a serious condition called hypokalemia where the body loses too much potassium.
 This may cause disturbances in the heart's rhythm and may even cause it to stop.

 • Dehydration.